Timthreetwelve/WUView/WUView/ReadMe.txt

 After installing Windows Update Viewer, launch it from the Start menu.
 You will see that the window has a grid on the top and a details pane on the bottom.
 Select a row in the grid and details for that update will be displayed in the details pane.
 The details pane can be closed by unchecking Show Detail Pane on the Options menu.
+The details pane can be resized by dragging the splitter up or down.

 Filtering the Grid